-potential impact and newsworthiness
+- potential impact and newsworthiness

-- proof that the applicant is able to produce high quality journalism (including research, investigation, accuracy, ethics and delivery by deadline)
+- proof that the applicant is able to produce high-quality journalism (including research, investigation, accuracy, ethics and delivery by the deadline)

 - excellence in written or verbal communication and/or technical/production skill

 - Innovation and creativity in storytelling including through the best use of formats for the project, including multimedia